Ensign-College/cs105-week4-lab2-starter/README.md

   - Consistent indentation and formatting (1 point)

 # Grace unto the Hearers:
-In this lab, you will create a Java program that simulates a fertilizer calculator.
+In this lab, you will create a social media analyzer reading the file and get basic data analysis concepts
-Additionally, you will commit your work to Git.

 # What you need to know
 The objective of this lab is to implement a Social Media Analyzer using Java programming techniques, including file reading, data processing with Java Streams, and logging.